 Power over Ethernet is produced by a device such as a network injector, network switch or a router that has PoE capability built in.
 PoE allows you to supply power to a networking device using the same cable that transmits the data.
-If you have such a device it will automatically detect when it is connected to a PoE-capable device such as a Ring Stick Up Cam Wired and provide the device with power.
-This means you won't have to connect the device with a standard power outlet to get it to function.
+If you have such a device it will automatically detect when it is connected to a PoE-capable device such as a Ring Stick Up Cam Wired, and provide the device with power.
+This means you won't have to connect the device with a standard power socket to get it to function.

 Note: Ring POE devices need CAT5 cables or higher.

 Do PoE devices such as Stick Up Cam work with standard (non-PoE) devices such as routers?

 Yes.
 If you connect a non-PoE router to a PoE device such as a Stick Up Cam or a PoE router to a non-PoE device it will provide networking as usual but the device will have to connect to another source of power to work.

 Can I mix PoE and non-PoE devices in my network?

 Yes, although the non-PoE devices will require a separate power source.